bkinion/bkinion.github.io/home.md

 permalink: /home/
 ---

-Brooke Kinion is undergraduate chemistry student at Cal Poly with a

-### More Information

-A place to include any other types of information that you'd like to include about yourself.
+I am an undergraduate chemistry student at Cal Poly with a long term goal of becoming a high school chemistry teacher.
+I am extremely passionate about science and making an impact on young students lives just as my high school teachers did for me.

 ### Contact me